plusterm/plusterm/readme_modules.txt

 2:	the new modules must have the functions gettopics(self): and
 	receivedata(self,data):.
-	"gettopics" must return a list of topics that the modules are interested in.
+	"gettopics" must return a list of topics (strings) that the modules are interested in.
-	"receivedata" must take the parameter 'data', what it actually does with the data is irrelevant.
+	"receivedata" must take one parameter, 'data', what it actually does with the data is irrelevant.

 3:	all module sourcefiles must be located in the subdirectory 'modules'.